ariloc/discord-ytmusic-rpc/README.md

 For reference, I got mine by running a python interactive shell, importing the library, and using the `setup(filepath="")` command as described in the aforementioned link.
 After that, you can just copy the file to the folder where the executable `discord-ytmusic-rpc` is in.

+# Screenshots

+WIP

 # Set up Xorg and Discord

 Work in Progress, dedicated folder *should* be added soon.

+# Phone automation of the requests

+WIP